What is a Certificate Of Occupancy(Last Updated On: February 15, 2020)

 As an architect I study NYC building protocols, but these are complicated and quite involved issues.
 In this article we reviewed some of the basic concepts with regards to a Certificate Of Occupancy.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

-Thank you for reading our blog post on Certificate Of Occupancy.
+Thank you for reading our blog post on What is a Certificate Of Occupancy.

 I hope this was helpful.
 Please leave questions and comments below.
 If you would like to speak with an architect you can Contact Fontan Architecture directly.